nick12221/Mathematical-and-Statistical-Analytics/README.md

 My Auto Linear Transformation (ALTOLS) algorithm is also included in this package.
 While the traditional OLS approach assumes all independent variables have a linear relationship with the response variable, this tests for non linear relationships to see if this leads to an improvement in model performance.

 Full documentation is available in the package with the help command.
+A sample jupyter notebook and dataset are included in the "Sample Notebook and Data" folder.

 ## **Installation**